-Boomerang Fu is a cute, fun party game developed by Cranky Watermelon, an Australian indie studio that, according to their website, is "dedicated to cute games that bring people together during times when we are otherwise apart."
-It will be released on August 13th on Switch, Steam, and Xbox One.
-But we were allowed to take a look at the game and tell you whether Boomerang Fu brings people together or rather tears them apart.
+Boomerang Fu is a cute, colorful party game developed by Cranky Watermelon, an Australian indie studio that, according to its website, is "dedicated to making cute games that bring people together in times when we're otherwise apart".
+It will be released on August 13th on Switch, Steam and Xbox One.
+But we were allowed to take a look at the game and tell you whether Boomerang Fu brings people together or tears them apart.

 The style of the game is just as promised - cute.
 The characters are small foods - a donut, an avocado, a slice of bread and so on.
 They're bright, squishy-looking, cartoonish little freaks of nature with limbs not attached to their bodies, and the arenas that could be compared to those of Yoshi's games or Animal Crossing certainly follow suit.
 The soundtrack, which can also be heard on Spotify, fits the game like a fist on the eye.
 But what can the game actually do and how does it play?
 Let's find out.

 Boomerang Fu is crazy and fast moving.
 The levels are small enough that you can traverse the entire length of a map in about five seconds; and the boomerangs fly extremely fast.
 You can throw yourself into the boomerang chaos with two to six players at the same time, in teams or in free play for everyone.

 Everyone is of course armed with razor-sharp boomerangs that can be thrown at opponents or wielded like a sword.
 Characters die with a single disk unless your team is back enough for the game to offer you bubble protection.